 There are different types of kidney stones.
-The exact cause depends on the type of stone.
+The cause of the problem depends on the type of stone.

-Stones can form when urine contains too much of certain substances.
-These substances can create small crystals that become stones.
-The stones take weeks or months to form.
+Stones can form when urine contains too much of certain substances that form crystals.
+These crystals can develop into stones over weeks or months.

 You may not have symptoms until the stones move down the tubes (ureters) through which urine empties into your bladder.
 When this happens, the stones can block the flow of urine out of the kidneys.

 The main symptom is severe pain that starts suddenly and may go away suddenly:

 Other symptoms can include: